Optimal Bayesian Stopping for Efficient Inference of Consistent LLM Answers: Appendix: Algorithm Details

-Before illustrating the idea of efficiently calculating $\tilde{S}_{\psi}$ in Algorithm \ref{alg:Stilde}, we first introduce Algorithm \ref{alg:S} which is a simpler case for calculating ${S}_{\psi}$.
+Before illustrating the idea of efficiently calculating $\tilde{S}_{\psi}$ in \cref{alg:Stilde}, we first introduce \cref{alg:S} which is a simpler case for calculating ${S}_{\psi}$.
 Note that ${S}_{\psi}$ can be also expressed as:

-where $[z^{\bar{n}_L}]$ denotes the coefficient of $z^{\bar{n}_L}$.
-Algorithm \ref{alg:S} efficiently computes this coefficient via dynamic programming by iteratively convolving the coefficients of the generating function in (\ref{poly_form}).
+where $[z^{\bar{n}_L}]$ denotes the coefficient of $z^{\bar{n}_L}$. \cref{alg:S} efficiently computes this coefficient via dynamic programming by iteratively convolving the coefficients of the generating function in (\ref{poly_form}).
 Instead of enumerating all possible count partitions, which is computationally prohibitive, the algorithm treats the summation as a coefficient extraction problem from the product of exponential generating functions associated with each label.
-By iteratively performing discrete convolution on the coefficient arrays, Algorithm \ref{alg:S} computes the probability mass for the residual count $\bar{n}_L$ in polynomial time.
+By iteratively performing discrete convolution on the coefficient arrays, \cref{alg:S} computes the probability mass for the residual count $\bar{n}_L$ in polynomial time.

-Then we turn to our Algorithm \ref{alg:Stilde}: Based on Algorithm \ref{alg:S}, the main idea (difference) in Algorithm \ref{alg:Stilde} is that we introduce a dummy variable $u$ to indicate that whether there exists label that is assigned with $v_d$.
+Then we turn to our \cref{alg:Stilde}: Based on \cref{alg:S}, the main idea (difference) in \cref{alg:Stilde} is that we introduce a dummy variable $u$ to indicate that whether there exists label that is assigned with $v_d$.
 For each label $j \in J_{\psi}$ in the tail: we define the generating function

 Therefore, we have $[u^m z^{\bar n_L}] \prod_{j\in J_\psi} G_j(z,u)$ denoting the coefficients for the case where $\sum r_j = \bar{n}_L$ and the number of labels in the tail that hit the boundary $v_d$.